unioslo/cerebrum/doc/cweb/cweb.rst

 Introduction
 =============
-This documents describes the user management framework CWEB in some of the Cerebrum [#cerebrum]_ installations.
+This document describes the user management framework CWEB in some of the Cerebrum [#cerebrum]_ installations.

 Today, 2007-03-14, Cerebrum offers essentially three user management